tinahuangyt/WebScraping-Mission_to_Mars/README.md

 **MongoDB and Flask Application**
 MongoDB with Flask templating was used to create a new HTML page that displays all of the information that was scraped from the URLs above.

-Screen shots for final product:
+Screen shots of final product:

 ![final_app1.png](images/finalapp1.png)
 ![final_app2.png](images/finalapp2.png)